AdobeDocs/commerce-learn.en/help/io-events/commerce-module-development.md

 ## Who is this video for?

-* Developers new to Adobe Commerce and Adobe Developer App Builder using I/O events and need to create an Adobe App Builder project.
+* Developers new to Adobe Commerce and Adobe Developer App Builder using I/O events.

 ## Video content (#video-content)